John Lehman: Secretary of the Navy (1981–1987)

-Lehman sided with General Dynamics after it had falsified inspection records to hide welding flaws on submarines and pushed a settlement that paid over 600 million dollars for what Rickover called shoddy work.

 Lehman reportedly engaged in a sexual act with a stripper in front of 50 to 100 spectators in a hospitality suite at the Tailhook Convention in Las Vegas, Nevada in 1986, and had been seen cavorting with strippers at earlier Tailhook conventions.
 In the Department of Defense Inspector General investigation report on the 1991 Tailhook convention, Lehman is not mentioned by name in reference to the 1986 incident.
 When asked about the incident on May 26, 1996, by ABC Television journalists Sam Donaldson and Cokie Roberts, Lehman responded, "I have to say that the description is far more lurid than the fact."

 Lehman resigned as SECNAV in 1987.
 He was then promoted to the rank of captain in the US Naval Reserve in 1989 and later retired from the US Navy as a reserve officer in that rank after 30 years of service.
 On October 13, 2020, the US Navy announced that it was naming the next after him.
 The is under construction.

 Later career

 Lehman was a former investment banker with UBS AG, Paine Webber, and the president of Abington Corporation.
+Secretary Lehman is not related to the Lehman Brothers banking family.
 As of 2020, Lehman is chairman of the private equity investment firm J. F. Lehman and Company, as well as chairman of the Hawaii Superferry.
 Lehman is chairman of the board of OAO Technology Solutions Inc. He is also an honorary member of the First Troop Philadelphia City Cavalry.
 As of 2005, he is a member of a number of influential conservative American think tanks, including the Project for the New American Century, The Heritage Foundation, the Foreign Policy Research Institute, the Center for Security Policy and the Committee on the Present Danger.

 After his work in the 9/11 Commission in 2002, there was increased speculation that Lehman might be named to a chief security post within the Bush administration.
 Positions suggested included Director of Central Intelligence, Director of National Intelligence and secretary of defense when Donald Rumsfeld stepped down.
 During the 2008 presidential election, Lehman was named a possible secretary of defense in the case of a John McCain victory over the winning Democratic nominee, Barack Obama.

 He is currently the chairman of the Princess Grace Foundation-USA and is a director of the OpSail Foundation.
 He is also a member of the board of overseers of the School of Engineering at the University of Pennsylvania, and is a trustee of La Salle College High School.
 He has been on the board of directors of the Ball Corporation since 1987.
 Lehman is also an advisory board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.